Gorgie Farm: History

 In April 2016, Gorgie City Farm announced an urgent appeal as its rising costs and a reduction in external funding meant it had to turn to the community to help keep the farm open.
 The urban farm raised £100,000 within six weeks from local people and businesses, allowing the farm to keep running.

-Queen Elizabeth II visited the farm on the 4th July 2019.
+Queen Elizabeth II visited the farm on 4 July 2019.
 She met with staff, volunteers and other former collaborators whilst doing a guided tour around the animal facilities and gardens.

 However, due to the lack of a robust business plan or additional revenue streams, the farm had to close and went under liquidation in November 2019, even after managing to raise a further £100,000.

 The farm went to tender by the council and the funding was put on hold.
 Following a competitive tender process, LOVE Learning, an education and social care charity supporting vulnerable children and young people across Scotland were awarded the lease to run the farm.

-The farm reopened on the 29th of February 2020 under the new name of LOVE Gorgie Farm.
+The farm reopened on 29 February 2020 under the new name of LOVE Gorgie Farm.

 The funding raised by the community was given to LOVE Learning to continue the farm's work and to invest it into new projects like community support groups, education workshops and mental health programmes.
 The farm also had a food bank and reopened its social enterprise café.
 LOVE Gorgie Farm provides a range of professional apprenticeships and Scottish Qualifications Authority accredited programmes within its skills academy.

 In March 2020, due to the COVID-19 outbreak and following the announcement that all sites had to close amid lockdown, LOVE Gorgie Farm closed temporarily.
 During lockdown, the farm acted as a focal point for the community by operating as a food bank and delivering free breakfast for children amid school closures.
 It also provided free pet boarding to those who were unwell or had to be temporarily admitted into hospital.

-After being closed for four months, LOVE Gorgie Farm announced it would reopen on the 29th of June 2020 following the Scottish Government's guidance for zoos and animal parks to reopen.
+After being closed for four months, LOVE Gorgie Farm announced it would reopen on 29 June 2020 following the Scottish Government's guidance for zoos and animal parks to reopen.

+In January 2023 the farm closed again with LOVE Learning terminating its lease due to a lack of funding.